 With years of content publication, tracking, and measurement under our belts, we have the data to state confidently that content marketing accelerates business growth.
-Content marketing continues to evolve, and to stay ahead of the game we've had to grow and change as well.
+Content marketing continues to evolve and to stay ahead of the game we’ve had to grow and change as well.

 Since the early 2000s, organizations have been collecting data and using it to make better decisions about what, when, where, and who to target in online marketing campaigns.
 What we’ve learned is that customers are increasingly engaged in the buying process.
-They are seeking information to their questions, educating themselves about the options, reading reviews, viewing demo videos, and scoping out online communities for support before they even speak with a salesperson or purchase a product.
+They are seeking information to answer their questions, educating themselves about their options, reading reviews, viewing demo videos, and scoping out online communities for support before they even speak with a salesperson or purchase a product.

 Without content, none of this is possible.
 Content Marketing feeds search engines, social media channels, online media outlets, and brand blogs.
 Content is the fuel that powers the internet.

-Twenty years ago, when brands and publishers shifted their focus from print and television to the new world of digital media, content marketing focused on creating websites with educational and promotional content while figuring out how to get search engines to serve up their sites in search results.
+Twenty years ago, when brands and publishers shifted their focus from print and television to the new world of digital media, marketers focused on creating websites with educational and promotional content while figuring out how to get search engines to serve up their sites in search results.
 That part hasn’t changed much.

 However, internet use habits have changed, and so have content consumption and buying habits.
 According to Pew Research, 77% of Americans go online on a daily basis while 26% of Americans report being online almost constantly.
-Advanced customer experience analytics and data on buyer behavior allows us to build content strategies that are highly customer-centric.
+Advanced customer experience analytics and data on buyer behavior allow us to build content strategies that are highly customer-centric.
 We know what our customers want, as well as where and when they want it.

 Companies that use content to build trust and forge a relationship with buyers will be remembered when the buyer is ready to purchase.